Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.

 Then, we have to appreciate fundamentals.

-The greatest force multipliers are the fundamental and basic universal principles because they give us a slight edge in everything we do, we get a little more output out of every minute we are on this planet.
-If you can appreciate compounding, you can imagine the hockey stick type trajectory this can create.
+The greatest force multipliers are the fundamentals.
+Basic, universal principles give us a slight edge in everything we do. we get a little more output out of every minute if we apply the basics.

-When things aren't going your way or you want greater results, don't turn to the complicated stuff, turn to the basics.
+When things aren't going your way or you want greater results, go back to the basics.
+Forget the complicated stuff.

 Lastly, we must understand sequencing and our sense of urgency